 Centrifugal Pump Curve Pumping Head

 We will begin with head calculation, referring to Figure 2 below.

-Total pumping head, usually stated in feet of liquid pumped, is a combination of static and dynamic components, with the former being the total elevation through which the liquid must be raised and the latter being back pressure generated by the system.
-Dynamic losses would be pipe friction plus any fittings through which the discharge passes like spray nozzles.
+The total pumping head, which is usually stated in feet of liquid pumped, is a combination of static and dynamic components, with the former being the total elevation through which the liquid must be raised and the latter being back pressure generated by the system.
+Dynamic losses would be pipe friction plus any fittings through which the discharge passes, such as spray nozzles.

-For illustration purposes, we will assume a static head of 100 feet and a 200-foot length of 3-inch diameter pipe and calculate head and horsepower over a range that surrounds our duty point.
-Values for friction loss comes from tables readily available from any pump vendor.
+For illustration purposes, we will assume a static head of 100 feet and a 200-foot length of 3-inch diameter pipe.
+We will calculate head and horsepower over a range that surrounds our duty point.
+The values for friction loss come from tables readily available from any pump vendor.